buitahau/spring-boot-microservice-example/spring-boot-28mins-exercise/restful-webservice-with-spring-boot/README.md

 * `Feign`: is an HTTP Client which helps spring boot application send HTTP request to a remote or an internal micro service and get back the response.
 Beside that, it is declarative http client, so developer can be easy to read and maintain code later.
-Last, Fiegn support the client - side load balancing.
+Last, Feign support the client - side load balancing.

 Some useful steps: